Dave Wedge: As an author

+In 2026, Wedge published Blizzard of Lies, a nonfiction account of the death of Boston police officer John O'Keefe and the subsequent fallout surrounding the Karen Read case.
+The book was published by BenBella.
+Wedge discussed the book and the case in an interview with ABC News, published July 28, 2026.
+Blizzard of Lies debuted at No. 12 on The New York Times Best Sellers list for hardcover nonfiction in August 2026.

 As a journalist

 Wedge is a freelance journalist and regular contributor to Boston Magazine.
 His 2023 Boston Magazine story about Braintree Police Officer Bill Cushing and his K9 partner Kitt was republished in Reader's Digest in March 2024.

 He has also been a contributor to VICE, Noisey, and Ultimate Classic Rock, among other outlets.

 After working for a few years at small Massachusetts newspapers, he joined the Boston Herald in 1999 and covered such national news stories as the Boston Marathon bombing, the 1999 Worcester Cold Storage Warehouse fire, the 2000 Wakefield massacre, the September 11 attacks, and The Station nightclub fire.
 He also covered many local, state and national political stories, including the 2004 and 2008 presidential races.

 He has also been a contributor to Stratton Magazine, Where (magazine), Esquire, DigBoston, Newsweek, Boston and Revolver, among other publications and websites.

 Wedge is a frequent TV and radio commentator who has appeared on CNBC, CNN, Fox News, CBS Early Show, ABC's Good Morning America, WEEI Sports Radio in Boston, and several other local and national stations.
 He hosted a weekly radio show on WRKO, and was a regular contributor on The Emily Rooney Show on WGBH-FM in Boston.